nicolas-steenhout/main-live/_posts/2024-09-12-morgans-hotel-ultra-accessible.md

 ---
 layout: post
-title: Is Morgan's hotel trully ultra accessible?
+title: Is Morgan's hotel truly ultra accessible?
 summary: Morgan's has announced a hotel that is more accessible than required by law.
-But there are several problems with the claim.
-I'm not convinced it will be as good as they want us to think.
+This is encouraging but there are several problems with the claim.
 excerpt: Morgan's has announced a hotel that is more accessible than required by law.
-But there are several problems with the claim.
-I'm not convinced it will be as good as they want us to think.
+This is encouraging but there are several problems with the claim.
 ---
 Morgan's hotels announced a "revolutionary" ultra accessible new hotel last month.
 While I love the idea of "going beyond regular ADA requirements", I'm not entirely sure Morgan's really get it.
 The future will tell.
 In the meantime, here are my concerns.